nenovKrasimir/nenovKrasimir/ReadMe.md

 ## Additional Information

 - :snake: I have a good understanding of Python OOP (Object-Oriented Programming).
-- :globe_with_meridians: I'm currently interested in learning more about web development and exploring different frameworks and technologies.
+- :globe_with_meridians: I'm currently interested in learning more about web development and exploring different frameworks and techologies.
+Looking forwars for colloborations